Tourism in Mizoram

 Mizoram is a state in the northeast of India.
-There have been many attempts to increase revenue but the lack of amenities makes it a hurdle for tourists.
+Mizoram is considered by many as a beautiful place due to its landscape and pleasant climate.
+There have been many attempts to increase revenue through tourism but many potential tourists find the lack of amenities to be a hurdle.
 However, the State continues to promote itself and many projects have been initiated.
 The tourism ministry continues to maintain or upgrade its tourist lodges throughout the state.
 Foreign tourists are required to obtain an 'inner line permit' under the special permit before visiting.
 The permit can be obtained from Indian missions abroad for a limited number of days or direct from Mizoram Government authorities within India.
 The state is rich in bird diversity, which has the potentiality to make it a major birding destination.
 Mizoram is a stronghold for Mrs. Hume's pheasant (Syrmaticus humiae).
 There is also a rare record of the wild water buffalo from the state.
 There are several past records of the Sumatran rhinoceros from Mizoram, then Lushai Hills.
 The small population of wild elephants can be seen in Ngengpui and Dampa Sanctuaries.

-Major towns and cities of Mizoram
+Major Towns and Cities of Mizoram

 Aizawl

 Aizawl is the capital of the state of Mizoram in India.
 It is also the centre of all important government offices, state assembly house and civil secretariat.
 The main tourist attraction in Aizawl are: